pdoehle/swc-notes/ecology_r_man_vis.md

               destfile = "data/portal_mammals.sqlite", mode = "wb")
 ```

-- Load libraries into the workspace.
+- Load libraries into the work space.

 ```r
 library(dplyr)
 library(dbplyr)
 ```

-- The following command allows makes a connection with our database and translates `dbplyr` and `dplyr` commands into commands recognised by the database.
+- The following command allows makes a connection with our database and translates `dbplyr` and `dplyr` commands into commands recognized by the database.

 ```r
 mammals <- DBI::dbConnect(RSQLite::SQLite(), "data/portal_mammals.sqlite")
 ```

 - We did not load any data into our session.
-We simply openned a connection to the database.
+We simply opened a connection to the database.

 - Let's take a look.